neckberg/hashdown/README.md

 value
 ```

-However, if placed within a code block 'literal', the spaces and blank lines will be preserved:
+However, if placed within a code block "literal", the spaces and blank lines will be preserved:
 <pre lang="md"><code>
 # key
 ```